 When working from home, employers might be afraid that their employees are slacking.
 So, expect to deliver your work as efficiently as possible.
 Any delays in your progress should always be reported to your employer.

 When you intend to start working from home but don’t have an online job yet, you can expect to hustle a lot.

 And I mean a lot.

 Don’t expect to just put up an online profile and instantly find a ton of work.
 You need to be active yourself.
 Apply for many different jobs, make proposals, and send emails.
 And do that a lot!

 You have to be ready to hustle a lot and be persistent.
 Otherwise, you’ll just end up with a bitter disappointment if you don’t find an online job right after posting your CV or profile somewhere.

-How to get a remote work (step by step guide)
+How to work from home (step by step guide)

 So, you’ve now established that you tick all those 3 boxes above.
 How do you go about finding an online jobs?